OpenZWave/Thrift4OZW/README-OpenZWave.txt

 ----------------------------------------------------------------------------------------------------
 HOW TO USE OpenZWave FROM THE LANGUAGE OF YOUR CHOICE:
 ----------------------------------------------------------------------------------------------------
-OK folks, after several months of tweaking I can now talk to my ZWave devices at the leisure of the friendly Ruby's IRB interpreter.
+OK folks, after several months of tweaking I can now talk to my ZWave devices at the leisure of Ruby's friendly IRB interpreter.
 So can you, in any language you choose (Cocoa, C#, Erlang, Go, Java, JS, Perl, PHP, Python, Ruby...).
 Here's how:

 - First get a copy of the code:    https://github.com/ekarak/Thrift4OZW/zipball/master
 - Then unzip it to a folder, preferrably next to OZW's root folder (open-zwave-read-only)